 - Is the trust deed still aligned with your current wishes and family circumstances?

 - Are your trustees still appropriate?
-Do you need backup trustees?
+Do you need to appoint backup trustees?

-- Does your will match your trust arrangements?
-(They should work together, not conflict.)
+- Does your will work together with your trust arrangements?
+(They should complement each other, not conflict.)

-- Are your Lasting Powers of Attorney up to date?
+- Are your Lasting Powers of Attorney (LPAs) up to date?

 Managing Trust Assets

 Managing the property within your trust includes ensuring it’s properly insured, maintained, and that any rental income is accounted for correctly.
-The trustees must keep accurate records and file trust tax returns (SA900) with HMRC annually.
-Trustees should also ensure the Trust Registration Service entry is kept up to date.
+The trustees must keep accurate records and file trust tax returns (SA900) with HMRC as required.
+Trustees should also ensure the Trust Registration Service entry is kept up to date — this is a legal obligation, not optional.
+Not losing the family money provides the greatest peace of mind above all else, and proper trust maintenance is how you achieve that.

 Common Myths About Putting Property in a Trust